Ono-Sendai/project-2501/README.md

 Currently it can tell you the time, the weather, or any information it knows about from having read basically the entire internet :)

+You can speak to it and it will speak back to you.

 Project 2501 is a fun project to experiment with a partially-offline AI assistant.
 There's lots of stuff I want to add to it:

 * Store all previous conversations locally, and access them with associative memory.
 This way Project 2501 can remember the details of previous conversations.